vovax3m/challenge_fr/README.md

 ```
 export LOG_LEVEL=DEBUG // to enable detailed information
 unset LOG_LEVEL // to show only report and errors

+export LOG_FILE=/path/log.txt //to enable writing logs to the file
+unset LOG_FILE // to send  logs only to Stdout/Stderr
 ```
 # Found issues with original code: